Hey, everybody, it is Motivational Monday!

 There have been times early on during my own process where I was stuck in a certain mindset.
 If I would not have stayed committed to the process and not been open to change then I would be in the same place that I was in 2010…going nowhere fast.

 When I began my business that same year, I had no idea what I was doing.
 For the first 4 years, there was no consistent income coming through my business account.
 Fitman Performance Training, LLC was in name only!

 I did not know anything about marketing or how to attain clients.
 At the time I thought if I remained the same person then I could be successful through sheer force of will.

 Even the people who have true mental toughness, can begin to question whether or not they can succeed when times get tough.
 You can begin to question if you have the stones to stay committed to the process.

 I am glad I stayed committed through the difficult times.
 I would not want to see what I would have become had I ran away from my passion which is helping folks live the fit life.

 If you want to improve your physique, or build your business, or develop a meaningful relationship, then you must stay committed to the process.

 I don’t care how hard it gets when no one is talking about your business.

 I’ve been there.
 It stinks to have no buzz around what you are doing but this is not the time to sulk.
-This is the time to develop your plan of action so that everyone will be talking about what you do in the future.
+This is the time to develop and execute your plan of action so that everyone will be talking about what you do in the future.

 I don’t care how hard that last set of barbell walking lunges is.